Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 700 Gold
 - Greatsword

-**March**: As a bonus action you can give youself 15 feet movement speed and advantage one your next attack roll with *Decisive Sword*, if the attack hits, the target is mute until the end of their turn.
-Once this action is used it cannot be used again until 18 seconds pass.
+**Charges**: This item has 3 charges and regain all charges at the end of a long rest.

-_You get +1 to attack and damage rolls using this weapon_
+**March**: As a bonus action you can spend a charge to give youself 15 feet movement speed and gain a boon on your next attack roll with *Decisive Sword*, if the attack hits, the target is mute until the end of their turn.

 ---